-What is the legal definition in Georgia of family violence?
+What is the legal definition of family violence in Georgia?

 This section defines domestic violence for the purposes of getting a family violence protective order.
 “Family violence” includes the occurrence of one or more of the following acts when committed by a family/household member:

 - simple assault;